phihung/fh_utils/README.md

 ### Tailwindcss and Daisycss

-Add Tailwind / Daisy to your app
+Add Tailwind/Daisy to your app without any boilerplate

 ```python
 from fh_utils.tailwind import add_daisy_and_tailwind, add_tailwind, tailwind_compile